-The same principle applies in everyday operations: don't use things you don't need.
+The same principle applies in all everyday operations: don't use things you don't need.
 For example, MainBoss lets you record access information on a work order.
-This might indicate that you need to obtain someone's permission before taking equipment offline or that repairs are only allowed at certain times of day.
+This might indicate that you need to obtain someone's permission before taking equipment offline, or that repairs are only allowed at certain times of day.
 However, if there are no special restrictions on a particular job, don't fill in the "Access Code" field.
-Leave the field blank in normal situations, so that when you do fill it in, workers are more likely to notice that this job has special circumstances.
+Leave the field blank in normal situations, so that when you do fill it in, it emphasizes that this job is special.